GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 #### Register Site

-In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OP.
+In order to use an OpenID Connect Provider (OP) for login, you need to register your client application at the OpenID Connect Provider (OP).
 During registration oxd will dynamically register the OpenID Connect client and save its configuration.
 Upon successful registration, a unique identifier will be issued by the oxd-server.
 If your OpenID Connect Provider (OP) does not support dynamic registration (like Google), you will need to obtain a ClientID